FelixT/scotland-yard/report.md

 - OO concepts?
 - polymorphism used by moves: allows us to return e.g. a set containing 'Moves' while each of these might be PassMove, TicketMove or DoubleMove.
 Each of these inherits the Move class
-- 'consumer' used for accept
+- 'consumer' used for accept (callbacks)
 - visitor model
-- dynamic dispach
+- dynamic dispach (but i don't think we used this?)
-- callbacks
 - DRY principle
 - abstraction
+- model view controller?

 ## (brief) reflection

 - instanceof = bad
 - ai sucks
+- should split the model into different files ideally